-Here at Balladeer’s Blog I love sharing my enthusiasms.
-My blog posts where I provide contemporary slants to Ancient Greek Comedies to make them more accessible have been big hits over the years, so I’ve been trying it with operas, too.
-Previously I wrote about how Philip Wylie’s science fiction novel Gladiator could be done as an opera.
-Then I looked at how an opera version of the 1966 Spaghetti Western Django could be done and then an opera based on the novel Venus in Furs.
+DJANGO: AN OPERA – Here at Balladeer’s Blog I love sharing my enthusiasms.
+My blog posts where I provide contemporary slants to Ancient Greek Comedies to make them more accessible have been big hits over the years, so now I’m trying it with operas.
+A little while back I wrote about how Philip Wylie’s science fiction novel Gladiator could be done as an opera.
+This time I’m addressing the 1966 original version of the Spaghetti Western titled Django.

 LANGUAGE: Spanish.
 I’ve resigned myself to the fact that most of my fellow English-speakers find English-language operas to be silly.
 The prosaic nature of the forced rhymes in a language we are well-versed in does seem to rob opera of its mystique and its grandeur.

 I fall into that trap myself.
 I’ve noticed I can never lose myself in a Gilbert & Sullivan work like I can with La Forza del Destino or Tales of Hoffmann or any other opera sung in a less familiar language.
 At any rate, I’ve chosen Spanish for this opera because so much of the story takes place in Mexico during the war to dethrone Emperor Maximilian.

 SINGERS: A Tenor, 2 Baritones, a Soprano, 3 Basses and a Mezzo-Soprano